Weston, Florida: Charter schools

 One charter school is located within the city: the Imagine Charter School at Weston.

 Higher education

 Broward College has a small campus on the second floor of the Broward County Public Library – Weston Branch.

 Additionally, the American InterContinental University South Florida Campus was located in Weston until closing in 2015.

 Libraries

 Weston is served by the Weston Branch Library, which is located on Bonaventure Boulevard.
 The library is a branch of the Broward County Library.

 Weston Town Center

-Weston Town Center is a major shopping center located on the corner of Royal Palm Boulevard and Bonaventure Boulevard.
+The Weston Town Center is a major shopping center located on the corner of Royal Palm Boulevard and Bonaventure Boulevard.